Glokc0ma/SD-Maid-Pro/Reporting-a-bug.md

 * What kind of Android version and or custom ROM it's running (e.g. latest stock Android 6.0.1)
 * If your device is rooted or unrooted (e.g. Rooted with SuperSU v2.67)
 * What version of SD Maid and (if applicable) SD Maid Pro you were running (e.g. SD Maid v4.1.0, Unlocker v4.0.2)
+* Long press the settings menu entry, which will open the debug menu.
+At the top of the page is your install-id tap it to copy it and attach it to your bug report.
+This way I will be able to check for automatic crash reports from your device.

 Good, now we have a baseline for what kind of device setup you have.
 Now add a little description describing your issue:
 * What happened?